dickerect/tonyas-cli/README.md

 Notes:

 * You may need to add @ImportResource to TonyasCliApplication to include your other spring context file(s)/classes.
-* Also all the other dependencies should be added to pom.xml, natch
 * Although spring-boot has its own hibernate/JPA mechanisms, they aren't included here.
 Further, I don't _think_ any of those mechanisms will interfere with your own hibernate/db setup.
 I could be wrong though.
 * Let me know when we can add a REST interface for this puppy or a GUI.